Concert 10: History

 Concert production was handled by Concert 10, Inc. First time concert producers Irving Reiss, vice president of the Candygram Company, and attorney George Charak put US$250,000 in escrow to avoid problems paying the artists faced by previous festivals.
-66 people were hired from Bill Graham's road crew in Dallas to maintain the sound reinforcement system.
+The festival-scale sound and lighting systems, the vast double stage and the associated specialized crews were provided by Showco, an international touring concert production company based in Dallas, TX.
 300 security people backed by University karate clubs maintained order, and the raceway's hospital was staffed by six physicians and eight nurses.
 65 people from the Lackawanna County Drug Council were on site to handle adverse drug reactions (bad trips) from recreational drug users.
 The concert was promoted with radio commercials on rock music radio stations in New York, New Jersey, and Pennsylvania.
 Concert ticket prices were set at US$11, with 90,000 tickets sold in advance of the show.

 The July 8 concert was scheduled from 1:00 to 11:00 p.m., but due to intermittent weather-related delays, ended at 8:45 a.m. on July 9.